rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 examples.

 <pgNo>164</pgNo>
-164

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-4.4.
+### 4.4.
 Paradigm defectivity in Erzya possessor indexing 4.4.1.
 Background
 Erzya grammarians of the past century have used the notion KIN TERM to help explain the special marking used on genitive and dative-case possessa in contexts where 1SG and 2SG cross-referential morphemes would be expected, see special forms below.
 Typologically